Grieving While Leading: The Inner and Outer Expression of Loss in Business

 • Decline what you are not ready for

-• Build space into your calendar without filling it
+• Build space into your calendar and resist the urge to fill it

 • Say no. Say not yet.
 Say I need time.